Somers Point, New Jersey: Local government

 After Stacy Ferreri resigned in January 2022 from her seat expiring in December 2023, the City Council appointed Ken Adams, though Adams was forced to step down in February after it was discovered that he had a felony conviction that disqualified him from serving.
 In March 2022, Richard DePamphilis was appointed to fill the vacant seat.
+In the November 2022 general election, DePamphilis won the balance of the term of office.

 In August 2019, the City Council selected Janice Johnston from a list of three candidates nominated by the Republican municipal committee to fill the First Ward seat expiring in December 2021 that had been held by Ron Meischker until he resigned the previous month after announcing that he was moving out of the city.

 In September 2017, the City Council selected Ron Meischker from a list of three candidates nominated by the Republican Municipal Committee to fill the vacant 1st Ward seat expiring in December 2018 that had been held by Thomas Smith until he resigned from office earlier that month.

 In January 2016, the City Council selected James Toto from three names nominated by the Republican municipal committee to fill the 2nd Ward seat expiring in 2017 that was vacated by Maureen Kern when she took office as a member of the Atlantic County Board of Chosen Freeholders.
 Toto served on an interim basis until the November 2016 general election, when he was elected to serve the balance of the term.

 In elections held on November 8, 2011, Jack Glasser defeated Democrat-turned Independent Daniel Gudauskas by 1,650–558, making it the largest margin of victory in a contested election on the municipal level in Somers Point history.
 Triboletti and Kern ran unopposed in the first and second wards respectively.

 Federal, state and county representation

 Somers Point is located in the 2nd Congressional District and is part of New Jersey's 2nd state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Somers Point had been in the 1st Legislative District.